(Baptism, Chrismation and Eucharist)

 The baptismal ceremony ends with several rites that were originally done on the 8th day after baptism which would be the following Sunday.
 They closed a whole week of celebration during which the newly baptized attended the Liturgy and received Holy Communion each day.
 This is vastly different from those people in today’s world who leave the church after the baptism ceremony and do not come back again until the next baptism in the family.

-The priest washes the face of the newly baptized with a clean cloth, water and soap.
+The Washing: The priest washes the face of the newly baptized with a clean cloth, water and soap.
 This is to remove the chrism and olive oil.
 It has become the tradition that the god-mother would continue this process at home and wash the entire baby and dispose of the water on the grass and not in the sewer since it would contain the remnants of the sacred oils.

-In some places the priest tonsures the baby.
+The Tonsure: In some places the priest tonsures the baby.
 Tonsure is a ceremony by which the hair is cut on the four sides of the head to form a cross.
 This is a symbol of obedience and is performed on new monks and those receiving minor orders (lector and sub-deacon).
 When it comes to a newly baptized infant the hair is understood as an offering by the child to God in thanksgiving for the gifts of spiritual life and physical life.

 All the ceremonies of our Church have a profound meaning and scriptural origins.
 By taking some time to learn about them we can participate better in them and come to a greater understanding of God’s gifts and mercy to us.